• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 How can I ease dental implant pain?

-Pain management relies mainly on adhering to your dentist’s post-op instructions closely and conducting excellent dental implant aftercare.
+Pain management relies mainly on closely following your dentist’s post-op instructions and providing excellent dental implant aftercare.
 There are a couple of other things you can do to decrease any pain associated with implant placement.

 Go with an experienced dentist

 Choosing the right specialist to perform the job is key.
 Make sure to go with someone who has placed many implants before with a high success rate.
-Such experts usually have hundreds of before and after pictures as well as great reviews online.
+Such experts usually have hundreds of before-and-after photos and strong online reviews.

-It may be tempting to go with someone who charges a lot less than their competitors, but this could put you on a path of complications.
-Those are not only painful and inconvenient but can be very expensive to fix as well.
+It may be tempting to go with someone who charges much less than their competitors, but this could put you on a path to complications.
+Those are not only painful and inconvenient but can also be very expensive to fix.

 Take the appropriate medications